GET YOUR FIRST TREATMENT KIT FOR FREE get started

 How does Arbutin work with other skincare ingredients?

-Arbutin works great with many other common skincare ingredients, including retinol, vitamin C, alpha and beta hydroxy acids, licorice, and niacinamide, to name a few.
+Arbutin works excellent with many other common skincare ingredients, including retinol, vitamin C, alpha and beta hydroxy acids, licorice, and niacinamide, to name a few.

 What are the side effects of Arbutin?